-- ✓ Final Demand Letter will be issued once the consumer has failed to comply with the arrangement and the account of the consumer will be debited with the cost of such reminder at the approved tariff of the municipality: - ✓ Final demand letter will be posted or hand-delivered to the debtors' physical address;
+- (i) Final Demand Letter will be issued once the consumer has failed to comply with the arrangement. - (ii) Final demand letter will be posted or hand-delivered to the debtors' physical address. - (iii) All of the above actions can be done through electronic platform e,g sms, email etc.